Feeling confused by your translation quote? This post will help you understand it. Read on to make sure you choose the best translator for the job.

 The translation supplier’s quality process is the first thing to look at.
 Good agencies should include basic quality checks as standard.
 Good freelance translators should have their own quality processes in place.
 At the other end of the spectrum, bad suppliers may skip stages and not perform checks.
-See this article about translation quality assurance to fully understand what is involved.

 It’s important to make sure the supplier understands the quality level you need, so they can quote accurately.
 There is a big price difference between a publishable translation, with full quality checks, and an internal document, with limited checking.
-The second option takes less time, and will cost you less.
+The second option takes less time and will cost you less.

 6. Software the translator uses

 Your translation supplier probably uses translation software to help them translate faster and produce higher quality.
 This software lets them take advantage of repeated phrases in your text.
 Depending on your content, they may also be able to use machine translation.

 Translation suppliers have very different approaches to translation software.
 Some invest in the latest programs, while others don’t use it at all.
 You may see discounts on your translation quote related to this.
 That is positive.
 It means your translation supplier is using their software to make the translation cheaper for you.

 But it isn’t all about the translator.
 What you do will also affect the price on your translation quote.

 11 things you do that affect the price of your translation

 1. Specialist terminology

 If your text has specialist terminology, then your translation will take longer.
 This is because the translator will have to spend more time researching terms.
 Specialist texts are therefore more expensive.
 If you get a cheap quote for a specialist text, it means the translator isn’t going to check the terms properly.
 So the translation will contain mistakes.